For women survivors who would like to meet other survivors in a safe, confidential and caring environment.

 Ongoing Peer Group for Survivors

 RCTN also facilitates a once monthly Ongoing Peer Group for Survivors, running on the 1st Tuesday of every month.
-This group is an informal space lasting 1 ½ hours and is open to any woman who has completed a Group Work Program with RCTN.
+This group is an informal space lasting 2 hours and is open to woman who have completed a Group Work Program with RCTN.

 To express an interest in group work or the Ongoing group, please contact us: if you get a recorded message, leave a clear message with your name and number and we will contact you as soon as possible.
 We will never leave a voice message on your phone unless you give your permission.
 We will always be discreet when returning your call.